vlandham/captain_z/out/captain_z.md

 Finally, after almost an hour atop the cliffs looking for the tree and the rock, she found them.
 The tree was down at the bottom of a little hill, right at the edge of the cliffs.
 It looked just as scrawny and spindly as it was drawn on the map.

 The wide rock next to it was covered with dirt, a bit of grass, and pine needles.
-She ran down to it and knelt to brush it off.
-Finding the edge of the rock, she bent down, put her fingers under it, and pulled with all her might.
+She ran to it and knelt down to brush it off.
+Finding the edge of the rock, she put her fingers under it, and pulled with all her might.

 Nothing happened.
 The rock didn't budge.